unnötige Applikationen und Dienste aus dem Autostart der Desktop-Session entfernen

 Command: /usr/bin/gnome-settings-daemon

-• GPG Password Agent
+Status: recommended for everyone. - GPG Password Agent

 A GNOME Keyring agent which will loads your GPG keys and allow you to insert the passphrases in a graphical window when a GPG key is required during signing.